-Non-Governmental Organization (NGO) is not identified in P-01 (Teen Hatti), small Community Based Organizations (CBOs) named as Dehli Muslim Rajpoot Bandhani Welfare Association and Community Welfare Centre are working for the welfare of people.
-It also focuses on community development, as these type of welfare organizations aims to alleviate poverty, illiteracy, poor health conditions and economic deprivation in the Sewerage Scheme.
+Non-Governmental Organizations (NGOs) are not identified in the community but some small Community Based Organizations (CBOs) are working in the area of the proposed project.
+J. Town Welfare Trust, Active Star Welfare Association and Christian Social Foundation Care in Essa Nagri are working with the purpose of providing social welfare to the members of the community.
+They also focus on community development, as these organizations aims to alleviate poverty, illiteracy, poor health conditions and economic deprivation in Essa Nagri / Welfare Colony.